What Is the Fireline Method?

 -

-By Landon Taylor Nelson In most restaurants, the menu is treated like art.
+In most restaurants, the menu is treated like art.
 It reflects a chef’s vision, a brand’s personality, and a guest’s expectations.
 Yet the truth is less romantic.
-A menu is first and foremost a financial document, one that determines whether the operation thrives or…
+A menu is first and foremost a financial document, one that determines whether the operation thrives or quietly bleeds out.
+Far…

 -